Larry Gagosian

 Lawrence Gilbert "Larry" Gagosian (born April 19, 1945) is an American art dealer who owns the Gagosian Gallery chain of art galleries.
 Working in concert with collectors including Douglas S. Cramer, Eli Broad, and Keith Barish, he developed a reputation for staging museum-quality exhibitions of contemporary art.

 Early life and education

 Gagosian was born April 19, 1945, in Los Angeles, California, the only son of Armenian parents.
 His mother, Ann Louise, had a career in acting and singing, and his father, Ara, was an accountant and later a stockbroker.
 His grandparents (original last name Ghoughasian) immigrated from Armenia; he and his parents were born in California.
 Growing up Gagosian was not introduced much to the art world, but his mother had been involved in theatre and movies.
+Furthermore, within his household, there was not much art that was owned by the Gagosian family, leaving Larry Gagosian to not find an interest within the art world in his early personal life.
 In addition, Gagosian believed that he had not been disciplined properly as his father had a drinking problem.
 Between 1963 and 1969, he pursued a major in English literature at UCLA and graduated in 1969.
 During his early college life, Gagosian participated in the swim team, became active in photography, and dropped out of college twice before graduated.
+Although Gagosian never took any classes at UCLA for art history, his initial perception of art involved clothing and one's specific appearance.
+More specifically, one of his English professors claimed that contemporary and abstract art were not worthy of formal discussion, causing Gagosian to disagree with the statement.